Texas Tech University

 Failure to Evacuate

 Failing to evacuate the building during a fire alarm can cause harm to the individual as well as fire safety personnel.
-Failure to evacuate during a fire alarm will result in judicial action and could result in an arrest for violating state and federal law.
+Failure to evacuate may result in disciplinary action and could result in an arrest for violating state and federal law.
 During severe weather events, students should remain inside the building unless instructed otherwise by authorized safety personnel or USH staff.
 Residents and guests are expected to follow the directions provided by university officials, staff, law enforcement, and/or first responders.

 NOTE: For Texas Tech University's policy on Failure to Comply and/or Violation of Published University Policies, Rules or Regulations, consult the Student Handbook, Code of Student Conduct, Misconduct.